erikvanoosten/metrics-scala/README.md

 Please consult the table below to see which versions of metrics-scala are available for which scala versions.

-Not that only the versions 2.1.4 and 2.1.5 support OSGI.
+Note that only the versions 2.1.4 and 2.1.5 support OSGI.

 <table border="0" cellpadding="2" cellspacing="2">
   <tbody>